briancain/rito/README.md

-# Distrubted Services with Go
+# Rito: A distribted commit log program

-A distrubted commit log program.
+Delivering your mail all across accross the Great Sea